saleor/storefront/docs/development.md

 ## Structure

-This repository is a monorepo.
+This repository is a monorepo built with [Turborepo](https://turborepo.org/).
 Here's the list of all the apps and packages in it (each app has its own README):

 ### Apps